etcd-io/etcd/README.md

 curl -L http://127.0.0.1:4001/version
 ```

+[semver]: http://semver.org/

+#### API Versioning

+Clients are encouraged to use the `v2` API.
+The `v1` API will not change.

+The `v2` API responses should not change after the 0.2.0 release but new features will be added over time.

 During the pre-v1.0.0 series of releases we may break the API as we fix bugs and get feedback.

-[semver]: http://semver.org/

 ### License